MikeyMoonBeam/FallofLondon/Elysium.md

     * Hamish
 * Give the players a chance to discuss events with the primary STCs
 * Hunt scene throughout London
-* Introduce:
-    * **Walter** Osric has a question about Europol - needs help with Robert Lamont - researcher who wants to stronger
-    * **Rowan** Michel has a desire for help with next month's Elysium - An extravaganza he hopes on Exhibition road
-    *

 ## Principal Characters